10 Reasons to Quit Your Job and Travel the World

 The World is Your Oyster - Go See It!

 What if I told you to take a sabbatical for a year or 2 and just wonder off into the sunset?
 The world is bigger than you think.
 Don't listen to all those people who tell you the world is much smaller and everywhere has become the same.
 Trust me, you can easily find yourself on a beach in Malaysia or up mountain in Nepal or on a Volcano in Indonesia or next to a geyser in New Zealand and I can assure you that the world you left behind will feel like it's in a different universe.

-Like you even need to ask!
+Like you even need to me to give you reasons!
 Your sabbatical has given you a whole year off work and there's a great big wide world out there.
 Travelling gives you a sense of adventure; makes you feel alive;and makes you feel like you're doing something worthwhile.
 You're doing what you want to do and not what someone tells you to do.
 When you're travelling, you call the shots.
 There's no one telling you where to go; no one telling you what to do with your money; and no one telling you when it's time to go home.
 Whilst travelling on sabbatical you call the shots, all the time!

 But, if you need me to spell out the reasons why you should go travelling on your sabbatical look no further:

 Travel the World